Module Code

 On completion of the module, students should be able to:

-2. Undertake an appropriate systematic intra- and extra-oral clinical examination for a patient requiring complete dentures
+2. Undertake an appropriate systematic intra- and extra-oral clinical examination for a patient requiring complete/partial dentures

 3. Formulate a differential diagnosis or diagnoses and from there a definitive diagnosis for a patient requiring complete dentures

-7. Assess the need for, design, prescribe and provide biomechanically sound removable partial and complete dentures
+7. Design, prescribe and complete the clinical stages required to provide biomechanically sound partial and complete dentures

-8. Recognise the scientific principles underpinning the use of materials and biomaterials and evaluate their limitations and selection, with emphasis on those used in removable partial and complete denture provision
+8. Describe the scientific principles underpinning the use of materials and biomaterials and evaluate their limitations and selection, with emphasis on those used in dentistry

 Acquisition and application of clinical skills in patient management.
 Laboratory skills; Communication skills; Presentation skills.